Smarcy/connect_the_dotfiles/README.md

 Right now I am concentrating on Linux only and I do not intend to port to Windows anytime, yet.

-## Future Ideas
+## Future [ Ideas | Directions | TODOs ]

-- Let user choose all relevant directory locations (progDir, dotfileDir, backupDir, storageFile)
+- Let user choose all relevant directory locations (ProgDir, DotfileDir, BackupDir, Storagefile)
 - Let user cleanup DotfilesLocation using Storagefile